Tenured Faculty Enhancement Program

-- Faculty are eligible to apply for a subsequent Leave in the 6th year after the completion of a previous Leave.
+- Faculty are eligible to apply for a subsequent reassignment in the 6th year after the completion of a previous reassignment.

-- Leaves are available for either fall or spring semester.
-They are not available during the summer because faculty are not under contract, though the summer may be used to extend the Leave experience in the narrative of the Leave proposal.
+- Awards are available for either fall or spring semester.
+They are not available during the summer because faculty are not under contract, though the summer may be used to extend the program experience in the narrative of the proposal.

-- During the Leave, faculty members should continue to follow KSU and Board of Regents policies on outside activities and conflicts of interest.
+- During the reassignment, faculty members should continue to follow KSU and Board of Regents policies on outside activities and conflicts of interest.

-- Recipients will receive their regular salary and benefits during the Leave period.
+- Recipients will receive their regular salary and benefits during the reassignemtn period.

 The recipient is expected to:

-- submit a comprehensive final report that addresses the outcomes/products of the Leave with respect to enhanced teaching, research and/or creative activity, and/or professional service to the Executive Director for Faculty Development, Recognition, and CETL no later than 6 months after the completion of the Leave.
+- submit a comprehensive final report to the Executive Director for Faculty Development, Recognition, and CETL no later than 6 months after the completion of the program.

 The selection committee reviews applications and awards on a competitive basis.
 The following criteria guide the evaluation of proposals:

-- The extent to which the proposed Leave articulates specific measurable professional development outcomes/products related to teaching, research and/or creative activity, and/or professional service.
+- The extent to which the proposed reassignment articulates specific measurable professional development outcomes/products related to teaching, research and/or creative activity, and/or professional service.

-- The extent to which the proposal clearly demonstrates how the Leave will ultimately contribute to departmental, college, and university mission and goals.
+- The extent to which the proposal clearly demonstrates how the reassignment will ultimately contribute to departmental, college, and university mission and goals.

 - The extent to which the applicant has an established record of excellence in teaching, research and/or creative activity, and/or professional service.
 These criteria will be measured against the number of years of academic training and work experience presented in the applicant’s CV.

-- The extent to which there are departmental and college support and resources to sustain resulting initiatives of the applicant after the Leave.
+- The extent to which there are departmental and college support and resources to sustain resulting initiatives of the applicant after the reassignment.